 For more on home heating safety for the coming winter months refer to the items on the left for additional information.

-For information on saving money through energy conservation and alternative heating sources go to the University of Maine's Cooperative Extension web page by clicking on: University of Maine Cooperative Extension
+For information on saving money through energy conservation and alternative heating sources go to Efficiency Maine's web page by selecting this link: https://www.efficiencymaine.com.

 Remember, you can heat your home safely and save money.
 If you have any additional questions concerning home heating safety don't hesitate to call your local fire department or the Fire Marshal's Office.